alliance-genome/agr_curation_schema/README.md

 classes.
 Slot naming and descriptions can also be tailored towards ingest, making it much clearer to DQMs exactly what is required for submission, e.g. `evidence_codes` in the `DiseaseAnnotation` class vs. `evidence_code_curies` in the `DiseaseAnnotationDTO` class.
-In both these cases, the generated JSON schema represents these slots as a list of strings but invthe case of the former it is not clear which field is expected to be represented in the ingest file - it could just as well be the evidence code name or abbreviation that could be expected.
+In both these cases, the generated JSON schema represents these slots as a list of strings but in the case of the former it is not clear which field is expected to be represented in the ingest file - it could just as well be the evidence code name or abbreviation that could be expected.
 Furthermore, the description in the `evidence_code_curies` slot definition could be used for ingest-specific instructions that would be propagated to the generated JSON schema.